Explainer

 School choice, and particularly private-school choice, is often politically charged.
 Some see it as an attempt to undermine public education, others see it as a way to provide parents a greater role in the educational lives of their children and greater opportunities for students.

 The debate is often framed as: Should public dollars fund private education?
 But the controversy over school choice also reflects a philosophical debate about the purpose and design of publicly funded education.
 Some believe that the system of public education should be the recipient of funds, a system whose function is to provide quality public education to all American children.
-Others contend that public funding should flow to the child and used for an education of the child’s (and the child’s family’s) choosing, including in private schools.
+Others contend that public funding should flow to the child and used for an education of the child’s (and the child’s family’s) choosing, whether in public or private schools.

 For some, their student-centric perspective on education funding reflects a libertarian skepticism of government and government-provided services, including public education.
-Yet many who believe in the importance of sustaining a collectively funded system of public education support giving students other options when their local public school underperforms.
+Yet many who believe in the importance of sustaining a collectively-funded system of public education support giving students other options when their local public school underperforms.

 That belief, together with efforts to desegregate the nation’s schools, led to the creation of more choice within public education: magnet schools, publicly funded but privately operated charter schools, and intra- and inter-district choice plans that let students attend different schools within their school districts or in neighboring districts.
-While religious schools have been barred in some places from receiving public funding because of the U.S. Constitution’s prohibition against government establishment of religion, recent U.S. Supreme Court rulings have opened the door to including the schools in choice programs.
+While religious schools have been barred in some places from receiving public funding because of the U.S. Constitution’s prohibition against government establishment of religion, recent U.S. Supreme Court rulings have opened the door to including religious schools in choice programs.

 Many if not most parents in the United States look at the quality of local public schools when deciding where to live, and less-affluent families are often relegated to lower-performing schools in under-resourced neighborhoods.
 School-choice programs offer those families a wider range of educational opportunities.
 But the trend toward universal programs with few performance reporting requirements will seemingly make it more difficult for families to make informed choices for their children.
-And it raises the question of whether universal systems such as Arizona’s and Arkansas’ will result in a relinquishment of the long-standing emphasis on educational equity in school choice.
+And it raises the question of whether universal systems such as Arizona’s and Arkansas’ will result in relinquishing the long-standing emphasis on educational equity in school choice.